salilab/imp/doc/introduction.md

 You can manipulate and maintain collections of particles using IMP::Container.
 A collection can be anything from a list of particles gathered manually, to all pairs of particles from some list that are closer than a certain distance to one another.
 For example, to maintain a list of all close pairs of particles you can do

     # all particle pairs closer than 3A
-    # it is always good to give things name, that is what the last argument does
+    # it is always good to give things names; that is what the last argument does
     close_pairs= IMP.container.ClosePairContainer(all_my_particles, 3, "My close pairs")

 These containers can then be used to create scoring functions or analyze the data.